-Enter the address of the NTP server.

-4.2.1.1 Timeframes

-Timeframes are used to switch individual SSIDs on and off according to a schedule.
+Select from the default NTP servers here or enter the address of the desired NTP server.
+4.2.1.1 Timeframes Timeframes are used to switch individual SSIDs on and off according to a schedule.
 One profile may contain several rows with different timeframes.
 Add the time frame to the logical WLAN settings for it to be used with the corresponding SSID.
 As an example, a number of timeframes have already been set up here to illustrate a configuration for a school day.
 There are two timeframes with the same name "Lessons" - but with different start and stop times in order to allow a 45-minute break between these two timeframes.
 This is defined in the time frame "Break".
 Timeframes can be restricted to certain days of the week.
 Holidays are also taken into account as long as they are entered in the Holidays table.
 Summertime/wintertime is also observed based on the time zone setting.
 Predefined timeframes are ALWAYS and NEVER.
 You can configure additional timeframes in LANconfig under Date/Time > Configuration > Timeframes.
 This section also allows you to specify public holidays for the timeframes.